3 Real-World Examples of Data Transformation

 The problem that often arises out of character encoding is that sometimes, one application encodes characters using one type of encoding scheme, then sends that information to another application that uses a different encoding scheme by default.
 When the second application tries to open the data, it may not be able to interpret all of the characters.

-If you have ever opened a file and found that some of the letters or numbers inside text are represented as gibberish or seemingly random symbols, there is a decent chance than character encoding inconsistency is the reason.
+If you have ever opened a file and found that some of the letters or numbers inside the text are represented as gibberish or seemingly random symbols, there is a decent chance that character encoding inconsistency is the reason.

-Today, most computers following the UTF-8 encoding scheme, or a newer scheme that is backwards-compatible with it, in order to prevent encoding issues.
+Today, in order to prevent encoding issues, most computers following the UTF-8 encoding scheme – or a newer scheme that is backwards-compatible with it.
 But it still happens that an application encodes data in a way that other applications or computers do not expect.
 In these cases, the data would need to be transformed from one type of character encoding format to another.

-CSV (short for comma-separated values) and XML (or extensible markup language) are two popular ways of storing data today.
+CSV (short for comma-separated values) and XML (or extensible markup language) are two popular ways of storing data.
 But they work quite differently.